An Evaluation of Memory Optimization Methods for Training Neural Networks: When is MOM more beneficial?

+In this section, we present two key findings regarding the optimal utilization of MOMs for model training.
+Subsequently, we conduct experiments to validate and substantiate these findings.

-MOMs are more beneficial for larger models.
-Here, we focus on models within the same family (e.g., Bert models of different layers, GPTs with different numbers of encoder/decoder blocks, etc) as models from different families are not directly comparable.
+\textbf{MOMs are more beneficial for larger models}.
+In our study, we concentrate on comparing models within the same family (e.g., different layers of Bert models, GPT models with varying numbers of encoder/decoder blocks, etc.), as models from different families are not directly comparable.
+As models grow larger in size, the likelihood of the original training being underutilized increases.
+Therefore, the application of MOM becomes more advantageous as it enables an increase in batch size and improves hardware utilization.

-\textbf{Proof:} (1) Model depth: If the depth of a model increases (e.g., add the more transformer blocks), both the incremental memory cost and incremental batch latency increase linearly with the model depth (i.e., $\alpha = C1 \cdot D, \gamma = C2 \cdot D$, where $C1, C2$ are constants and $D$ is the depth of the network).
-If we increase the model depth by $k\times$, the incremental cost scales $k\times$ as well for both the original training and different MOMs.
-Putting the new $\alpha$s and $\gamma$s into Inequality~\ref{eq:f2}, the left part keeps unchanged since the $k$ cancels out for the numerator and denominator.
-On the other hand, the fixed memory cost increases ($\beta$) as the model gets larger.
-Therefore, the \tool point is lower and the \tool score keeps unchanged.
-As a result, while increasing the model depth, it is easier for \tool score to surpass \tool point, which means MOMs are more likely to improve the maximum throughput.

-(2) Model width: If the width (e.g., the hidden size of each layer) of a model increases, the incremental memory cost will increase linearly with the width, while the incremental batch time will increase quadratically with the model width (i.e. $\alpha = C1 \cdot W$, $\gamma = C2 \cdot W^2$, where $C1$ and $C2$ are constants and $W$ is the width of the network).
-After putting the incremental memory/batch time cost into Equation~\ref{eq:pscore}, we get the new \tool Score:

-Meanwhile, the fixed memory cost ($\beta$ in Formula~\ref{eq:ppoint}) increases quadratically with the model (i.e., $\beta=C'1\cdot W^2$, where $C1'$ is a constant and $W$ is the width of the network) because the model-related objects (e.g., model parameters, optimizer states) occupy most of the fixed memory consumption and they increase quadratically with the model width.
-Similarly, as the fixed time cost is mainly caused by the parameters updates, the fixed batch time also increases quadratically with the model width (i.e., $\delta=C'2\cdot W^2$, where $C'2$ is a constant).
-After putting them into the \tool Point formula (Formula~\ref{eq:ppoint}), we get the new \tool Point: